MicrosoftDocs/sql-docs/azure-sql/managed-instance/disaster-recovery-drills.md

 ### Recovery

-* Perform a geo-restore of the database to a different server as described in [disaster recovery guidance](disaster-recovery-guidance.md).
+* Perform a geo-restore of the database to a different instance as described in [disaster recovery guidance](disaster-recovery-guidance.md).
-* Change the application configuration to connect to the recovered database and follow the [Configure a database after recovery](disaster-recovery-guidance.md#configure-your-database-after-recovery) guide to complete the recovery.
+* Change the application configuration to connect to the recovered instance and follow the [Configure a database after recovery](disaster-recovery-guidance.md#configure-your-database-after-recovery) guide to complete the recovery.

 ### Validation